Meet Clara Amfo – Strictly Come Dancing 2020 contestant and BBC Radio 1 presenter

 Unfortunately for Clara, she dropped right down to the bottom of the leaderboard in Week Five after her Samba failed to impress the judges, earning her just 18 points.

-Let’s hope she can redeem herself in Week Six and put herself back at the top!
+She was hoping to redeem herself in Week Six and put herself back at the top, however, only scored 19 points for her Jive.

 The radio DJ previously admitted she’d “clap back” at the Strictly Come Dancing judges if she received criticism.